This page was updated on October 24th, 2024 to reflect updated consortium details.

 I. The Little Tree

-The first movement is a vast lamentation that will express shock, disbelief, and sorrow.
+The first movement is a vast lamentation that will express shock, disbelief, anger, and sorrow.
 A small purple leaf plum tree was planted outside my middle school in Elliott’s honor after his passing.
 As I stood looking at the little tree in my young age, I wondered at how such a thing could be possible.
 The movement will be characterized by near-silences filled with instrumental murmurs, gently blowing winds, and most importantly, ringing bells that will serve throughout the work as a metaphor for the call from the beyond—as the clock reaches the hour, cycles of life end and begin anew.
 The movement will feature material that I drafted for this piece at the ages of 14 and 15, both in enhanced forms and in near-exact presentations of my original youthful efforts.

 II.
 Moving Through It